mrle0429/Event-Management-System/01-requirements/Account/01-create-account.md

 ## Course of Events

 ### 01 - User Sign up

-#### Course of Events
+#### Basic Course of Event

-1. The user, clicks the "Sign Up" button on the login page. **(01 - Login Page)**
+1. The user clicks the "Sign Up" button on the login page. **(01 - Login Page)**
 2. The system navigates to the account creation page. **(02 - Sign Up Page)**
 3. The user enters the required account details (username, password, email, etc.)
-4. The system validates the entered details
-5. The system creates the new account and logs the user in
-6. The system redirects the user to their dashboard **(03 - User Dashboard)**
+4. The system redirects the user to their dashboard **(03 - User Dashboard)**
+#### Alternative Courses of Events - Account Already Exists
+1. The user clicks the "Sign Up" button on the login page. **(01 - Login Page)**
+2. The system navigates to the account creation page. **(02 - Sign Up Page)**
+3. The user enters the required account details (username, password, email, etc.)
+2. The system displays an error message indicating that the account already exists
+3.
 #### Related UI Prototypes